jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 ## Implementating the Jupyter widgets protocol in the kernel

-Jupyter widget libraries built upon ipywidgets tend to have a large part their code-base in JavaScript, since this is where the logic for rendering widgets resides.
-The Python side is usually an observable object holding the widget model attributes.

 In this section, we concentrate on implementing the Jupyter widget messaging protocol in the kernel.

 ### The `jupyter.widget.version` comm target

-A kernel-side Jupyter widgets library defines a `jupyter.widget.version` comm target, which is for communicating version information between the frontend and the kernel.
-When a frontend initializes a Jupyter widget extension (for example, when a notebook is opened), the frontend sends the kernel a `comm_open` message to the `jupyter.widget.version` comm target:
+A kernel-side Jupyter widgets library registers the `jupyter.widget.version` comm target for communicating version information between the frontend and the kernel.
+When a frontend initializes a Jupyter widgets extension (for example, when a notebook is opened), the frontend widgets extension sends the kernel a `comm_open` message to the `jupyter.widget.version` comm target:

 ```
 {